10 things to do in Rome with kids

 - Similarly, for the Vatican Museums admission is free for children up to 5 years old and reduced admission for children up to 18 years old.

-- Rome is not the friendliest city for baby strollers, so I recommend carrying your baby in a baby carrier.
+- Rome is not the most stroller-friendly city, so I recommend carrying your baby in a baby carrier.
 It is also a good idea to bring diapers and baby food from home, as the brands sold in the supermarkets there will probably be unfamiliar to you.

 - With a Roma Pass, your children have free admission and access to everything included in the pass.